Skip to main content

 Configure User Details

-Enter a descriptive name for the user.
-(Example: iru_endpoint_rest_api_user).
-Copy the username to a safe place.
-You will use this credential when setting up the integration in Iru Endpoint.
+Enter a descriptive name for the user (for example, kandji_rest_api_user).
+Copy the username to a secure location.
+You need it when you configure the integration in Iru Endpoint.

 • Optionally, enter any additional information required by your organization.